fredbi/go-experiments/go-openapi/json-document.md

   d.Context.Reset()
 }

+// String representation of a document, like MarshalJSON, but returns a string.
+//
-func (d Document) String() string {
+// Not specifically optimized: avoid using it for very large documents. func (d Document) String() string {
+  /*  */
-  /* string representation of a document, like MarshalJSON, but returns a string */ b, _ := d.MarshalJSON()
+  b, _ := d.MarshalJSON()

   return string(b)